 There is a wealth of empirical behavioral data waiting to be accounted for.
-For instance, there is an interesting body of data concerning the response latencies of classically and instrumentally conditioned subjects.
-We have begun to address these issues and hope to integrate our findings with previous results [Granger, Schlimmer and Young, 1985].
-We intend to continue to concentrate on basic phenomena of animal learning rather than following the current artificial intelligence and cognitive science fashion of building computer models of complex human problem solving tasks; we believe these basic phenomena shed more light on the fundamental properties of learning in humans as well as animals.
+We intend to continue to concentrate on basic phenomena of animal learning rather than following the current Artificial Intelligence and cognitive science fashion of building computer models of complex human problem solving tasks; we believe these basic phenomena shed more light on the fundamental properties of learning in humans as well as animals.